Supervisors & Proposed Research Topics

 CSEPELI GYÖRGYꟷÖRKÉNY ANTAL: EUROPEAN AND RUSSIAN NATIONAL IDENTITY, CULTURAL DIVERSITY AND POLITICAL CHANGE

-The main aim of the proposal is to identify commonality and diversity in perception of Europe from the side of the EU and the nearest neighbor countries – Russia and Moldova, to propose the expert recommendations for development of the EU Partnerships Strategies with neighboring counties.
+The main aim of the proposal is to identify commonality and diversity in perception of Europe from the side of the EU and the nearest neighbour countries – Russia and Moldova, to propose the expert recommendations for development of the EU Partnerships Strategies with neighbouring counties.
 Project will contribute to mutual understanding between nations, development of intercultural communications, identification of similarities and differences of views from European and Russian, Moldavian sides and search for overcoming of contradictions on the issue of perception of what Europe is, its geographical and cultural borders, what people in project partner countries put into the words “being a European”.
-The main objectives are to identify the borders of Europe by perception of European, Moldavian and Russian sides, to observe the phenomena of European identity in EU and non EU-countries (Russia, Moldova), to investigate the issue of cultural security in multiethnic European region, spreading the output of the research on the both European and international level.
-These tasks can be fulfilled with support of strong, competitive and well organized research entity.
+The main objectives are to identify the borders of Europe by perception of European, Moldavian and Russian sides, to observe the phenomena of European identity in EU and non-EU countries (Russia, Moldova), to investigate the issue of cultural security in multiethnic European region, spreading the output of the research on the both European and international level.
+These tasks can be fulfilled with support of strong, competitive and well-organised research entity.

 CSEPELI GYÖRGYꟷÖRKÉNY ANTAL: INCLUSIVE AND INNOVATIVE PRACTICES FOR THE INTEGRATION OF RECENTLY ARRIVED MIGRANTS IN LOCAL COMMUNITIES